 The 2008 international Convention on Cluster Munitions (CCM) forbids the use, stockpiling, transfer and production of cluster munitions.
 States may also not assist with prohibited activies, such as cluster munition production.
-According to PAX, the Cluster Munition Coalition and a growing number of states, this means that investment in companies that produce these weapons is also forbidden.
-After all, no money means no production, and investment therefore constitutes assistance.
-Moreover, it is completely illogical to ban a weapon for the humanitarian harm it causes while permitting investment in its production elsewhere.
+According to PAX, the Cluster Munition Coalition and a growing number of states, this means that investment is also forbidden as is constitutes as assistance with production.
+After all, no money means no production.
+Moreover, it is completely illogical to ban a weapon for the humanitarian harm it causes while permitting investment in companies that produce them elsewhere.